-Holding up a data logger, Murchie says, “The volunteers collect data on the depth, but this is recording temperature, barometric pressure and water depth every 15 minutes, whereas the citizen scientists will come out once per day and log the depth by reading from the staff gauge as they begin monitoring.
+Holding up a data logger, Murchie says, “The volunteers collect data on the depth, but this is recording temperature, barometric pressure and water depth every 15 minutes, whereas the community scientists will come out once per day and log the depth by reading from the staff gauge as they begin monitoring.
 They don’t have to take temperature, however; we don’t need them getting in the water.”

 She continues, “What we’re looking for with the depth data is getting a surrogate for flow to see whether it’s water level changes or velocity helping to drive the fishes into the tributaries in the first place.”

 Liz Ettelson, of the Natural Areas Program of the Park District of Highland Park, arrives.
 She is a returning monitor.
 Standing on a small wooden bridge that crosses the tributary and soon-to-be spawning stream, she says, “This was restored between 2012 and 2014.
 The channel was ‘daylighted.’
 Before, the parking lot extended to this bridge, and there were two culverts.

 “‘Daylighting’ literally means removing the culverts and exposing the stream to daylight.
 So we’ve created the opportunity for fish passage.
 Fishes were not able to enter the stream from the lake prior to restoration.”